General Electronics Recycling Program FAQs

 The Return-It Electronics recycling program provides an environmentally sound recycling option for unwanted electronics providing assurance that these items will not be landfilled or illegally exported.
 You can drop off any of the acceptable products at designated Return-It ElectronicsTM Collection Sites without charge, and be assured they will be recycled responsibly.

-There are more than 130 convenient locations in BC.
+There are many convenient locations in BC.
 Visit www.return-it.ca/electronics/locations to find a Return-It™ collection site nearest you.

 The EHF is not a tax and none of the funds collected go to the government.
 The cost of the program is not borne by taxpayers but by consumers, producers, retailers and distributors of electronic products.